giffordlabcvr/HCV-GLUE/README.md

 ## Overview

 HCV-GLUE is a sequence-oriented resource for comparative genomic analysis of hepatitis C virus (HCV), developed using the [GLUE](https://github.com/giffordlabcvr/gluetools) software framework.
-It includes a web interface that can be used to create a HCV-GLUE web-server.
+It includes a web interface that can be used to create an HCV-GLUE web-server.

 HCV-GLUE contains HCV feature definitions, annotated reference sequences for all HCV genotypes and subtypes, and heirarchically ordered multiple sequence alignments.